StartSteps-Digital-Education-GmbH/Healthcare_Management_System/README.md

 4. **Service Discovery**: Implement a service discovery mechanism that allows microservices to find and communicate with each other dynamically.

-5. **Orchestration**: Use orchestration tools (like Kubernetes) to manage the deployment, scaling, and operation of your microservices.
+5. **Orchestration**: Use orchestration tools (like Kubernetes) to manage your microservices' deployment, scaling, and operation.

 By using these methods, you can connect different microservices to create a complete application that offers all the features users need.
 This approach makes your application flexible and easier to manage.